nealsonS/eTA_LLM_Chatbot/chatbot/README.md

 Wikipedia of Pharmacology and related page links

-Forum: Biology Forum - Pharmacology !NOTE!
-Not yet scraped!!!
+Forum: Biology Forum - Pharmacology

-### Video & Transcription
+### Video & Transcription (in 'video' folder)
-Contains codes for video
+Contains codes for video.
+Most were testing different potential features.

 ## automated_yt_extractor.py
 Combines former YouTube video transcription to get transcriptions of all playlist videos into PDF format.
 Inputs video source
 Outputs PDF file of transcripts
-*Note:* It can handle the longest video in the NIH YT playlist, which is 1:29:55: https://www.youtube.com/watch?v=6efVpOoBjiw&list=PLokeFpXsus96lkVjFsQEMtT5a-yIJKDJt&index=15

-## all_video_transcription.py
-Combines former YouTube video transcription + timestamp code with former MP4-->WAV transcription code Inputs user desired mode and video source
-Outputs timestamps for searched word
+*Note:*
-*Note:* It can handle the longest video in the NIH YT playlist, which is 1:29:55: https://www.youtube.com/watch?v=6efVpOoBjiw&list=PLokeFpXsus96lkVjFsQEMtT5a-yIJKDJt&index=15
+A. It can handle the longest video in the NIH YT playlist, which is 1:29:55: https://www.youtube.com/watch?v=6efVpOoBjiw&list=PLokeFpXsus96lkVjFsQEMtT5a-yIJKDJt&index=15
+B. the PDF outputs are found in the course materials folders

 ## frame_extractor.py
 Input local MP4 file.
 Output JPG files of video frames.

-## text_extractor.py
-Input local MP4 file.
-Output WAV file, TXT file for transcription.
-*Note:* will delete later

 ## yt_extractor.py